Pabna University of Science and Technology: Campus

-There are two student halls of residence: Swadhinota Hall can accommodate 450 men and Sheikh Hasina Hall has beds for 216 women.
+There are four student halls of residence: Swadhinota Hall and 6 July Hall for male students and Matribhasha and Ganatantra Hall for female students.
 Eighty-five percent of the student body lives off campus.

 PUST owns five buses and rents two more from Bangladesh Road Transport Corporation to transport commuting staff and students.

 PUST's original buildings are no more than 5 stories high.
 As of 2023, construction of five 10-storey academic and administrative buildings was being finished by Dhaka-based contractor Hossain Construction Pvt Ltd at a cost of 5.2 billion Bangladeshi taka ($48 million as of 2023).